Data modeling is a technique to document a software system using diagrams and symbols.

 data associated with an online application.
 This ERD should include the user accounts,

-posts and re-posts tables.
+posts and re-posts entities.
 To get you started,

 you can follow the example given below.

-The User table collect attributes: user_id(*primary key), user_email, user_name, user_password
+The User entity collect attributes: user_id(*primary key), user_email, user_name, user_password

 user_DOB, User_image and etc.

-The post table collect attributes: post_id(*primary key), user_id (+foreign key), post_detail,
+The post entity collect attributes: post_id(*primary key), user_id (+foreign key), post_detail,

 post_date, URL and etc.